ironhack-labs/lab-vue-c-setup/README.md

 <!-- Installing the CLI -->

 1. The first step before creating your first Vue project will be to **install the CLI**.
-You only need to take this step once on your computer.
+You only need to take this step once on your computer. <br>

-You can find the instructions [in this link](https://cli.vuejs.org/guide/installation.html).
-Remember to add the `-g` command in order to install Vue on your computer instead of just inside a specific folder.
+  You can find the instructions [in this link](https://cli.vuejs.org/guide/installation.html). <br> Remember to add the `-g` command in order to install Vue on your computer instead of just inside a specific folder.<br>
   If you're working on Mac, remember you'll need to add the keyword "sudo" before the command in order for it to work.

 <!-- ## Create a new Vue project -->

 2. Next, you will proceed to create a new project.
 Creating a new project on Vue is as simple as inserting a command on your console once you've installed the CLI globally.
-You can see the exact steps to follow [in this link](https://vuejs.org/guide/quick-start.html#creating-a-vue-application).
+You can see the exact steps to follow [in this link](https://vuejs.org/guide/quick-start.html#creating-a-vue-application). <br>
   Once you're creating a new project, you'll be able to choose which features you want.

 ## Instructions